bhisaac/5eFP/5eFP-SRD.md

         - Occult --> Arcane
         - The Fiend --> The Primordial
 - Monk changes
     - Ki functions similarly to the warlock pact magic feature.
-Ki abilities are being augmented to be more worth activating and last longer.
+Revising Ki abilities so they provide more worth when activated.
+Flurry of Blows remains the same, but could use an upgrade (TBA).
     - Patient Defense is more like a fighting stance, and has an encounter duration.
     - Step of the Wind is similarly stance-like and has an encounter duration.
     - Archetypes